A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Methods

 We introduce the general notation for parameters $\vec{\gamma}_l$ describing the state of each individual observation device (e.g. position and orientation of the measurement device) in a global coordinate system for $l=1,..,L$ observation devices.

-A common misconception is that the matching functions between observation and prediction for different observations of the same object are regarded as independent.
-In consequence, these matching functions of different observations $l=1,..,L$ are simply multiplied.
+Before we arrive at the main argument, we must clarify an important point: A common misconception is that the matching functions between observation and prediction for different observations of the same object are regarded as independent.
+In consequence, these matching functions of different observations $l=1,..,L$ are typically multiplied.
 It is pointed out that this is wrong, which can be realized by working directly with the difference random variables $\vec{Y}_l-\vec{p}\left(\vec{Z};\vec{\beta},\vec{\gamma}_l\right)$ ($l=1,..,L$).
 These difference random variables are not independent for different observations $l$, since the prediction part $\vec{p}\left(\vec{Z};\vec{\beta},\vec{\gamma}_l\right)$ depends on the commonly observed object features described by $\vec{Z}$.
-On the other side, the individual measurement random variables $\vec{Y}_l$ can safely be assumed to be independent, especially for electronic measurement devices which have no \textit{memory} in their sensors.
 To illustrate the meaning of this argument, it is emphasized that the obvious multiplication of matching functions of each individual observation misses the correct dependency structure, e.g.